 6. Maintain A Cash Reserve

-7. Consistently Evaluate Business Expenses
+7. Systematically Evaluate Business Expenses

 Outsourcing your financial processes allows for greater focus on high-level financial management because the foundation is taken care of.
 A professional accounting service can deliver a clear, transparent analysis of your financial health and give you confidence that you are optimizing each accounting system for maximum cash flow.